ourzora/nouns-marketplace/docs/zord.md

 # Zord Documentation

 Zord uses a heavily-adapted styling implementation based on the Vanilla Extract styling framework.
-At Zora, we've found that this system allows us to develop front-end code rapidly with a core set of design primitives that can be customized using a large set of pre-defined CSS properties that adhere to Zora's theme specs.
+At Zora, we've found that this system allows us to develop front-end code rapidly using design primitives that can be customized using a large set of pre-defined CSS properties that adhere to Zora's theme specifications.
 At its core, Zord makes extensive use of Vanilla Extract's [Sprinkles](https://vanilla-extract.style/documentation/packages/sprinkles/) package to statically generate CSS classes that can be re-used without continually adding to an app's CSS footprint.

 ## Themes

-Theming with Zord is done by defining an object known as a "_Theme Contract_", a term for a common interface of consistent design tokens defined in a central theme file and then used throughout a site's components.
+Theming with Zord is done by defining an object known as a "_Theme Contract_", a common interface of consistent design tokens defined in a central theme file and then used throughout a site's components.
 Themes are most commonly used to define theme colors, but can also be used to specify typefaces, spacing conventions, borders, animation standards, and more.

 Multiple implementations of a Theme Contract can exist on a single site, and the themes can be swapped in + out to enable, for example, dark and light theme variations, or themes designed to assist users who are visually impaired.